 As a parent, one of the scariest phone calls you can receive is one from your child telling you that he or she has just been in a car accident.
 What can make this already bad situation worse is if your teen was the driver.
 Whether the accident was that fault of your teen or not, damage can be done, both physically and emotionally.
 In order for you to help minimize this damage, it’s important for you to know what you should do immediately following the car accident.
-To help you with this, here are three things to do when your teen drivers get in a car accident.

 Reassure Your Teen That You’re Glad He Or She Is Safe